Yorkshire's Three Peaks Challenge Holiday

 Hills & moorland

 Enjoy a weekend break summiting the tops of the famous “Three Peaks” of Yorkshire - Pen-y-ghent, Whernside and Ingleborough.
-Rather than the race of completing them all in under 10 hours, we take the slightly more leisurely approach and complete them over two days' walking.
+You have two options to choose from - either tackle the traditional challenge: all three peaks in one day (under 12hrs), or take the slightly more leisurely approach and complete them over two days' walking.
+We have weekend breaks to cover both options.

 - Fabulous views of Ingleborough from the summit of Whernside